Pictures and information on the amazing French capital. Find out my favorite things to do in Paris.

 19. Walking around Saint-Germain

 I guess every regular visitor to Paris has a favorite quartier.
 For me it is Saint-Germain.
-Other loves the Marais or the Latin Quarter.
+Other love the Marais or the Latin Quarter.
 Paris is a city of many wonders and I do recommend you to go on a walking tour through one of the inner parts of the city.
 The things and views you will discover will make your visit to Paris so much more memorable.
 Don’t just stick to the highlights.

 20. Taking a Bateaux Mouches

 I’ll tell you a “secret”: There is a river crossing through Paris.
 So on your visit to Paris, do make use of the Seine.
-You will find many so called Bateaux Mouches operating the river.
+You will find many so-called Bateaux Mouches operating the river.
 For you, it means seeing the city from a whole new perspective.
 And since you will spend your days in Paris constantly walking, a little bit of rest is a welcome respite, eh?
 Usually, these boats also offer food and drink – so your boat ride has the potential to be quite romantic.

 My, this article got long!
 Still, I really couldn’t squeeze in all the fantastic sites in Paris.
 I recommend you to get a proper guidebook before visiting the city.
 As I always stress: It will be more than invaluable to have something off-line along on your travels.
 Here is a little selection – far from extensive.
 I can personally recommend the Rick Steves guide the most, but I guess it really depends on your personal preferences.
 Some people swear by Fodor’s, others are used to Lonelyplanet.